danielharrell/LectFall2015/Question.md

 than something else, like a table, or a chair, or even just the air in the hall.
-But it seems different to ask myself why there is a podium in front of me rather than nothing at all?
+But it seems different to ask myself why there is a podium in front of me rather than nothing at all.
 So what might lead me from the first kind of question to the second?
-What would lead me, that is, to suppose it possible, even intelligible, that something in the world like the podium might be nothing, rather than merely something else?
+What might lead me, that is, to suppose it possible, intelligible, that something in the world like the podium might be nothing, rather than merely something else?
 Can I even use the word "nothing", and *not* mean something?
 When I use it, what am I supposed to think of?
 Or am I not supposed to think of anything?
 But then am I thinking at all?

 But suppose I ask myself why the someone behind this podium right now is me, rather than someone else.
 In one sense, the answer is easy to give.
 It was *my* lecture scheduled for tonight, after all, rather than someone else's.
 And *my* decision to give a lecture that led to the scheduling.
 The answer to my question might continue in this vein, going back in time to my appointment at the college, to my birth, my parents' birth, my grandparents', all the way back to the Big Bang, if you like.
 But even this extensive an answer seems to leave something in my question unaddressed.
 For why am *I* the person that this answer puts so convincingly behind the podium tonight?
 Why is his point of view *my* point of view?
 Why is *his* lecture *mine*?
 Why is he *me*?

-(Maybe put first person viewpoint here.)
-In this way I can envision an exhaustive biography of myself that puts the someone I am, and no one else, behind the podium tonight.
-And yet it seems I can still ask why this someone is me, as if he, too, might be someone else, leaving me nowhere rather than somewhere, no one rather than someone, nothing rather than something.
-It is the power and privilege of the first-person viewpoint.
-And while there may be something illusory about this, (Now mention how this is a shift from a third person to a first person viewpoint, making the podium as easy

-as if this someone
-might *also* be someone *else*, leaving me nowhere, no one, nothing.
-Or to put this another way, the answer to my question seems to explain my presence at the podium from a third-person viewpoint, but not from a first-person viewpoint.

-But what could I mean here by the pronoun "me", or "I", as distinguished from "he"?
-For both pronouns refer in this case to the same person behind the podium.
-(Mention one interpretation of this, that I might be anyone, but the other interpretation as that I might be no one.) r to put this a different way: why must the pronoun "I" or "me" refer to *anyone* in this case, even granting that if it did refer to anyone in this case, it would refer to the one person behind the podium?
-I put it this last way because it suggests that I am using pronouns now, in asking why he is me, to make a double reference even more puzzling than the one I was making before, when I asked you what you had for lunch.
-For in that case, I was referring at once to anything and to one thing; while in this case I seem to be referring at once to one thing and to nothing.
-I am referring to one thing in granting that I am the person behind the podium right now, yet in asking why this is the case, I also seem to be referring the person behind the podium is me, I am the person behind this podium; yet in asking why  you might have had for lunch, and the one thing you had for lunch.
-But in this case, I seem to be referring at once to the one thing I am, using pronouns to refer at once to anything you might have for lunch, and to one thing.
-But in this case, I seem to be using pronouns to refer at once to one thing and to nothing.

-The "I" could only refer to one person in the room, namely, the one person behind the podium.
-Yet I am still asking why the reference works, as if the pronoun "I" could refer to no one in the room, or even to no one at all, as if I could be no one rather than someone, or nothing rather than something.
-Or to take a step back, how I am using pronouns like "I" or "mine" or "me" when I ask these questions?
-What I am asking for here might be understood through another brief analysis of the pronouns I'm using.
-Or to take a step back for a moment, what am I doing with my pronouns in these questions?
-Shift from someone else might have replaced me at the podium, to someone else might have erased me at podium.
-As if what needs to be explained is why I am someone rather than no one, and not simply why I am someone rather than someone else. be no one rather than someone.
-The answer doesn't explain why I'm the someone at the podium even if it explains why I'm not someone else.
-I seem to be distinguishing myself in these questions even from the someone at the podium, having granted to my answer that I am not someone else. not simply from anyone *not* at the podium, can ask these questions not thinking I might be someone else, say, in the audience; I can even ask it One point of view treats "someone else" as if it were distinct from the someone at the podium; but the other point of view treats "someone else" as if it might include the someone at the podium.
-But in what sense, exactly,  I ask myself why the someone behind this podium is me rather than someone else, it seems I can treat the someone behind the podium as if he, too, might be someone else; and wonder, then, why he's not.
-But to treat him as if too he might be someone else, even just to wonder why he's not, is to leave no one for me to be, as if I might be no one rather than someone.

-an include the

-My biography treats me as if I must be the someone at the podium rather than someone else, but in my autobiography, as it were, I can even make this left From this point of view, let us call it the first-person of view, the someone at the podium might *also* be someone else, leaving no one for me to be, as if I were one point of view, let us call it the third-person point of view, my question is answered, and I see why I am at the podium rather than someone else.
-But from another point of view, let us call it the first-person point of view, my question goes unanswered, since I don't see why the someone at the podium is me, as if I were treating can still ask why this someone at the podium is me. no one else at the podium and I can grant that there is the someone I am at the podium, rather than someone else. the answer to my question explains why there is no one else at the podium but the someone I am.
-But from a first person is someone at the podium rather than someone else. my question is answered, and I can grant as there is someone rather someone else behind the podium.
-The implication of my pronouns here suggests that my presence at the podium is being explained well enough from a third-person point of view, but not at all from a first-person point of view.
-In formulating these questions, it looks as if I am using the pronouns "I" and "me" as if they referred to me in a way that escapes the pronouns "him" or "he". . hese questions return us to the puzzle of pronouns, and why I wonder, in this case, ince they seem to be distinguishing and what I mean, in these questions, when I distinguish the pronoun .
-For when I ask these questions Use handwritten note here about my presence at the podium from the third vs the first point of view.
-Or to put this question one more way: why is the person behind this podium me *and no one else*?
-(Distinguish this from the someone else formulation.)
-Here discuss how the question about why I am the person behind this podium has a doubleness.
-It's not enough to distinguish me from anyone else by giving my own biography, as it were.
-For this doesn't account for why its mine.
-(Say that my question has a doubleness, contained in the pronoun "I": for in one sense, the sense of my elaborate answer, it is no different from the pronoun "he", under a particular proper name, and why I am here rather than someone else, in the sense that he is here rather than someone else.
-But in another sense it is unique, and it is about why I am this person and no one else.
-Need to clarify this.)
+The someone behind this podium, we can grant, is definitely me rather than someone else.
+But it seems I can still ask *why* this someone is me, as if he, too, might be someone else, not in the sense that he replaced me, but instead in the sense that he erased me, leaving me nowhere rather than somewhere, no one rather than someone, nothing rather than something.
+That is, when I ask myself why the someone behind this podium is me *even if* I am no one else, I seem to be asking why *I myself* am something rather than nothing.
+It may not be clear just *why* I can ask this question, or what kind of answer the question might be asking for.
+But it seems I can ask it still, from what we call the "first-person" perspective, where the pronoun "I" refers to me and no one else, and thereby reflects a point of view upon the world that I share with no one else.
+And of course that each of you share with no one else, whenever you use the pronoun "I".
+Indeed, since each of us shares this point of view with no one else, it seems to be a point of view that can never be something else: it is either something or nothing.
+So to ask why I am something rather than nothing makes the question *about* this very point of view, and why I have it at all.

+It is the point of view from which I might wonder why I find myself in the world now rather than long ago.
+(Mention podium, link shutting of eyes to shutting out the world, making everything nothing rather than something.
+Then say that it's the same point of view from which I ask you what you had for lunch, with the pronouns "you" and "today", reference by not be name or date.)
+Open eyes, shut eyes.

+reflecting I can ask this, evidently, from the point of view upon the world that I share with no one else; from the point of view, that is, where the pronoun "I" refers to me and no one else.
+Prosaically, the point of view where I can ask you what you had for lunch today, and having my pronouns be clear.
+But more deeply it is the point of view from which there is nothing, in a sense, but today, even nothing but now.
+And from this point of view, I can make the podium in front of me vanish simply by closing my eyes, and it so becomes possible, even intelligible, to suppose the podium might be nothing rather than something, or even to suppose everything to be nothing rather than something. and to ask myself, then, why it is something rather than nothing.
+Where the Big Bang is nothing, my grandparents are nothing, my parents are nothing, even my etc. From a beginning in birth that no one else can share, to an end in death that no one else can know.
+From the point of view we share upon the world, it is hard to know how I might make the podium nothing rather than something.
+But from the point of view I share with no one else, it seems as easy as closing my eyes.

 But then the question "Why is there something rather than nothing?" would seem to have no answer, at least when